ismael-miguel/object-class-php/README.md

 The magic methods are in everything equal to the original methods, but the first argument is an `object` with all the properties.<br>
 This is due to the limitation of the language itself, which doesn't allow to dynamically set the variable `$this`.<br>
 This is only true for when you pass a function name or when you use `create_function` as a magic method.<br>
-Usage of the `$this` variable is allowed and has an extended access to the properties and methods.
+Usage of the `$this` variable is allowed and acts as a regular object.

 ##Usage